-If one of your accounts has been tampered with Community Bank has access to certified Resolution Specialist who helps recover your identity to pre-theft status.
-It is best to act before theft happens, enroll in ID Restoration before you experience fraud or theft to ensure your identity can be restored.
+If one of your accounts has been tampered with, Community Bank has access to certified Resolution Specialists who help recover your identity to pre-theft status.

 When you open new accounts, use new personal identification numbers (PINs) and passwords.
 Avoid using easily available information, like your mother's maiden name, your birth date, the last four digits of your Social Security number, your phone number or a series of consecutive numbers.
 TIP: At Community Bank of the Chesapeake, we offer 24/7 access to a secure online wallet where you can safely store any significant personal data!

 3. File a report with your local police or the police in the community where the identity theft took place.